 - Bad rear projection can look positively surreal in some old comedies, like when W.C.
 Fields goes out to milk the elk in The Fatal Glass of Beer (seen at 3:20 on this extract), or when a heavily sedated Stan Laurel drives Oliver Hardy home in County Hospital (at 16:15 on this one).

 - Oddly averted in Jean-Luc Godard's Pierrot le Fou.
-Most of the driving scenes are real, and scene in medium long shots.
+Most of the driving scenes are real, and seen in medium long shots.
 An early scene of Ferdinand driving Marianne home, though, has no bluescreen and no attempt at realism.
 The two simply sit in front of a plain black background while colored lights flash across them and the prop steering wheel.

 - Casablanca uses this as Rick and Ilsa drive through Paris, then through the French countryside.
 Roger Ebert admitted that despite his love of Casablanca, this scene looked like the worst rear projection effect he ever saw.